 Jean laughed.
-"You never know, dear.
-You never know… are you writing back to him soon?"
+"You never know, dear, you never know… are you writing back to him soon?"

 "Here!"
 Jean handed her daughter a plate.
 "Have breakfast too!
-And remember, we're headed into the city today.
+And remember, we're headed in to the city today.
 Your father really wants a new toolbox.
 Lord only knows why."

 Laughing, Hermione kissed her mother's cheek and glared at the owl before retreating to her room upstairs.
 Closing the door behind her, she threw herself onto her bed and stared at the third letter she'd received from Draco Malfoy since the Wizarding War.
 They weren't exactly friends, but they had gotten past the stage of acquaintances.
 In his previous letter, he coined them to be "frenemies."
 Liking the term, Hermione went with it.

 I don't understand why I keep owling you, but for some unknown reason I can't stop.
-I don't owl just anybody; not even my fellow Slytherins so consider yourself lucky.
+I don't owl justanybody; not even my fellow Slytherins so consider you lucky.
 Like I said before, numerous times, I couldn't stand by and watch Bellatrix Crucio you.
 Yes, we haven't been on speaking terms for the better part of seven years but I could hardly see you being put under one of the three Unforgiveable Curses.
 So, let us put that in the past and move on now, shall we?

 You mentioned your mum?
 So I take it you brought your mum and dad back from Australia.
 That's… good, I suppose.
 I don't have any more to say about that so please excuse my lack of emotion.
 My mother wants to take the three of us on vacation so I will be heading to Diagon Alley next week to get supplies for school.
 While I'm away on vacation, I won't be owling anybody.